fp-cybrilla/fp-cybrilla.github.io/content/fp-cybrillapoa-gateway/mandate-lumpsum-usecases.md

 ### Use Case 1: New Investor Onboarding

-When an investor completes onboarding and sets up a SIP, the first installment would normally be triggered on a future date.
+When an investor completes onboarding and sets up an SIP, the first installment would normally be triggered on a future date.
 You can instead collect the first installment immediately using `generate_first_installment_now = true`, completing the full investment journey in a single session.

 #### Flow